Arasmahmoud/kurdish_dos/README.md

 this tools is for dos attack
-powerfull tools makeid by KV4
+powerfull tools maked by KV4

 use :